milesj/docusaurus-plugin-typedoc-api/packages/plugin/README.md

 A Docusaurus plugin for generating source code `/api/*` routes, powered by [TypeDoc](https://typedoc.org/).

-The plugin has been designed to _only_ document your public API (anything exported from a package's entry point), so any private, protected, or internal code will not be generated.
+The plugin has been designed to document your public API by default (anything exported from a package's entry point), so any private, protected, or internal code will not be generated.

 ## Requirements

-- TypeScript >= v4
+- `typescript` >= v4
 - `@docusaurus/core` >= v2.0.0-beta.4
 - `@docusaurus/preset-classic` >= v2.0.0-beta.4